Chicken Gyros

 Nutrition information provided is an estimate.
 It will vary based on cooking method and specific ingredients used.

-1. Pound the chicken for even thickness.
-This makes sure the chicken all cooks at the same speed!
+1. Pound your chicken for even thickness.
+This will help all the meat cook at the same speed!

-2. Marinate the chicken breasts for at least 30 minutes so it’s flavorful.
-You can marinate the chicken for up to a day, though.
-When marinating the chicken, keep it covered in the fridge, not at room temperature.
+2. Marinate your chicken breasts for at least 30 minutes.
+I like to marinate my chicken for up to a day, but 30 minutes (and onwards) will be enough for the meat to soak up the flavor.
+Just be sure to keep your chicken covered in the fridge while it’s marinating, not at room temperature.

-3. Use a meat thermometer for perfectly cooked chicken gyros.
-I don’t like to guess when chicken is done!
-When the thermometer registers 165ºF, it’s safe to eat.
+3. Use a meat thermometer.
+I don’t like to guess when my chicken is done!
+When your meat thermometer registers 165ºF, it’s safe to eat.

-4. Make sure to drain the grated cucumber.
-The cucumber will have excess water once grated.
+4. Make sure to drain your grated cucumber.
+Once your cucumber is grated, you’ll see some excess water!
 I recommend gently squeezing it before adding it to the rest of the sauce ingredients to avoid watery tzatziki.

 Two assembled gyros folded on a plate and wrapped with paper with small dish of tzatziki sauce nearby.

-How do I store and reheat a chicken gyro?
+How do I store and reheat my chicken gyros?

-I recommend storing the chicken, sauce, and any toppings separately in airtight containers.
-They will keep for up to 3 days in the fridge this way!
+I recommend storing your chicken, sauce, and any toppings separately in airtight containers.
+They should all keep for up to 3 days in the fridge this way!
 The chicken can be reheated in a skillet on low heat or in the microwave.

 Do you serve gyros warm or cold?

 I like to serve these gyros warm.
-I let the chicken rest for 5 minutes and then serve it in a (warmed!) pita.
+I let the chicken rest for 5 minutes and then serve it in a (heated!) pita.

 Homemade grilled chicken gyro pita on a plate.